0ax1/MPI-Checker/README.md

 ## Installation
 Download this [script] (https://raw.githubusercontent.com/0ax1/MPI-Checker/master/setup/llvmSetupFull.sh), make it executable with `chmod +x llvmSetupFull.sh` and run it to setup LLVM 3.6 with Clang and the MPI-Checker.
 This will download, config and build all components in `./llvm36`.

-Add these locations to your search path:<br>
+After that add these locations to your search path:<br>
 `.../llvm36/build/release/bin`<br>
 `.../llvm36/repo/tools/clang/tools/scan-build`<br>
 `.../llvm36/repo/tools/clang/tools/scan-view`<br>

-## Example
+## Examples
-Try `basic` from the examples folder.
-Have a look at the CMakeLists.txt file to see how it is set up.
+Have a look at the `examples` folder.
+Inspect one of the `CMakeLists.txt` files to see how it is set up for MPI.
-To invoke the MPI-Checker add [this](https://github.com/0ax1/MPI-Checker/blob/master/setup/analyse.sh) to your `.zshrc`.
+To invoke the MPI-Checker add [this](https://github.com/0ax1/MPI-Checker/blob/master/setup/analyze.sh) to your `.zshrc`.
 Then run `checkMPI` in the projects `CMakeLists.txt` path.
+If there are any bugs found your browser will automatically open showing an overview of the detected erros.
+Those can be clicked to inspect them in detail.